 Increased production of natural gas in the United States provides the Nation with an unprecedented opportunity to pursue energy independence and sustained economic growth through a manufacturing renaissance grounded in plentiful, low cost natural gas.
-Price increases triggered by LNG exports will jeopardize these opportunities as well as the viability of natural gas as a "bridge-fuel" in the transition away from carbon-intensive and otherwise environmentally problematic coal-fired electric generation and inhibit efforts to foster natural gas as a major transportation fuel, which is important to wean the U.S. from its historic and high-risk dependence on foreign oil.
+Price increases will also jeopardize the viability of natural gas as a "bridge-fuel" in the transition away from carbon-intensive and otherwise environmentally problematic coal-fired electric generation and inhibit efforts to foster natural gas as a major transportation fuel, which is important to wean the U.S. from its historic and high-risk dependence on foreign oil.

-Eventually, Gulf LNG's plan to export natural gas will not prove economically viable.
+Eventually, Southern LNG's plan to export natural gas will not prove economically viable.
 Economically recoverable domestic natural gas may prove less robust than projected, especially given associated environmental costs and concerns regarding the long-term productivity of shale gas wells.
-These matters aside, foreign alternatives and U.S. LNG exports will one day erase the price arbitrage opportunity that Gulf LNG and others seek to exploit.
+These matters aside, foreign alternatives will one day remove the price arbitrage opportunity that Southern LNG (and others) seek to take advantage of, as natural gas reserves from shale formations and export capacity expand around the world.